Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob/README.md

-# App Service Agent Framework Travel Planner
+# App Service Agent Framework Travel Planner With WebJob

 A demonstration of building asynchronous, long-running AI applications using the [Microsoft Agent Framework](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview) on Azure App Service.
 This sample showcases server-side persistent agents with conversation threads, background processing with Service Bus, and state management with Cosmos DB.